dromotherm/documentation/pages/themis/advanced/conf.md

 permalink: conf.html
 ---

-All THEMIS/BIOS specific conf files are stored in `/etc/conf/bios`
+As a reminder, all THEMIS/BIOS specific conf files are stored in `/etc/conf/bios`

 The edition can be done using the emoncms web interface, through the emoncms BIOS module, which is preinstalled on the SD card

-## modbus

-THEMIS/BIOS is using promux modbus modules :
+THEMIS/BIOS is using **PROMUX** modbus modules :
 - PM6RTD for PT100,
 - PM8TC for thermocouples
 - PM16DI to collect digital boolean signals (high/low, open/closed, on/off)